What is Mobile Application Management: streamlining app deployment and security

 That’s where Mobile Application Management comes in.
 Mobile Application Management, or MAM for short, allows us to sandbox data that’s yours and keep it separate from personal data.
 With MDM we are securing the whole device.
 With MAM, we’re securing defined applications that we then approve to access our corporate data.

-A good example of this is outlook data.
+A good example of this is Outlook data.
 In an unmanaged set up, I can simply pop in my exchange details on my iPhone and synch my email, calendar and contacts with Microsoft exchange using the default calendar and mail applications.
 The IT team have no way of controlling this.
 That means, if I leave, or lose my phone, that company data remains synched on my device, which is probably a GDPR breach at best.

 With a MAM policy in place, I can only access this data using the Microsoft Outlook app on my personal device.
 Then my IT department can say that in order to access email, I need to have biometrics, or a PIN code set up on that specific application, and if I leave, or lose my phone, IT can wipe just that company data.